T. Claude Ryan: Later years

 After his retirement Ryan formed a new company with his son Jerome to develop and market the Ryan ST-100 Cloudster, a motor glider the elder Ryan had designed.
 The aircraft was type certified as both a light aircraft and powered glider, but Ryan died before production was commenced and only one was completed.

 Ryan died September 11, 1982, in San Diego, California.
-His wife, Zeta Gladys Bowen Ryan, outlived him, but passed away in 1997.
+His wife, Zeta Gladys Bowen Ryan, died in 1997.